• Skip to primary navigation

 Choosing a Grand Canyon Outfitter

-All the Grand Canyon companies are pros, and we started working with them over 30 years ago.
-Since demand to raft the Grand Canyon is high, we recommend planning based on your time frame, budget, and trip type, rather than by outfitter.
+All the Grand Canyon companies are professionals, and we started working with them over 30 years ago.
+Since demand to raft down the Colorado River is high, we recommend selecting commercial river trip based on your time frame, budget, and trip type, rather than by outfitter.
 If there are itineraries with different outfitters that meet your needs, we can steer you towards the trip that will mesh best with your preferences.
-As licensed concessionaires by the National Park Service, Grand Canyon companies are required to hire guides with extensive wilderness first aid, swiftwater rescue and food safety certifications.
+As licensed concessionaires by the National Park Service, Grand Canyon whitewater rafting companies are required to hire guides with extensive wilderness first aid, swiftwater rescue and food safety certifications.
 In addition, guides from all the companies are knowledgeable of the flora, fauna, geology and human history of the canyon.

 Choose the Best Trip for Your Group